hamzamsalah/hamzamsalah.github.io/my_projects/project1.md

 ### Project Overview
 This project, **Tennessee Energy Insights**, analyzes electricity consumption in Tennessee across residential, commercial, industrial, and combined sectors from 2010–2024.
-The focus is on understanding how **average temperature and electricity pricing drive demand** and building predictive models for more accurate forecasting.
+The focus is on understanding how average temperature and electricity pricing drive demand and building predictive models for more accurate forecasting.

-By uncovering seasonal patterns and external drivers, the study provides **actionable insights for policymakers, utility companies, and community planners** to manage resources efficiently, especially as new infrastructure and climate variability increase demand pressures:contentReference[oaicite:0]{index=0}.
+By uncovering seasonal patterns and external drivers, the study provides actionable insights for policymakers, utility companies, and community planners to manage resources efficiently, especially as new infrastructure and climate variability increase demand pressures.

 ---

 ### Key Insights
 - **SARIMAX consistently outperformed ARIMA** across all sectors with lower MAE, RMSE, and MAPE.
-  - Residential MAPE: 5.69% (SARIMAX) vs. 6.82% (ARIMA)
+  - **Residential MAPE:** 5.69% (SARIMAX) vs. 6.82% (ARIMA)
-  - Commercial MAPE: 2.02% vs. 3.50%
+  - **Commercial MAPE:** 2.02% vs. 3.50%
-  - Industrial MAPE: 4.10% vs. 8.14%
+  - **Industrial MAPE:** 4.10% vs. 8.14%
-  - Combined MAPE: 2.89% vs. 4.93%:contentReference[oaicite:1]{index=1}
+  - **Combined MAPE:** 2.89% vs. 4.93%:contentReference[oaicite:1]{index=1}
 - **Residential & Commercial demand** is highly seasonal, strongly influenced by temperature (especially HVAC usage).
 - **Industrial demand** shows a steady decline post-2014, suggesting efficiency gains independent of weather.
 - **Transportation data** was too incomplete for meaningful modeling.